 During Your Grant Period

 Apart from the first meeting on 29 August 2024, there will be three more mandatory meetings.
 Please mark these in your calendar at the start of the year.
-The second meeting will be in September, will take place at the US Ambassador to the Netherlands’ residence in Den Haag, and will be about Dutch culture, politics, and history.
+The second meeting will be in September, will take place in Den Haag, and will be about Dutch culture, politics, and history.
 After this meeting, there will be a reception to welcome the new US grantees to the Netherlands, and to welcome back the Dutch grantees.
-At the moment, the date for this meeting has not been set, but as soon as it is decided, the Fulbright Commission will let you know.

 Before the evaluation meetings in February and in May, you will be asked by IIE to fill out an online evaluation form.
 This will be used as input for the meetings.
 For each of the mandatory meetings, you will be able to get your travel costs to the meeting reimbursed on the basis of second class public transport.
 You can file a reimbursement form via this link.

-• 30 January 2025: Mid-year evaluation meeting and dinner, location to be announced
+• 30 January 2025: Mid-year evaluation meeting and dinner, location and time to be announced: afternoon and evening

 The first payment of your grant for the month of September will be sent out as soon as possible after your arrival.
 After this first payment, all subsequent payments will be sent out around the 25th of each month.
 This way, there will be money in your account when you have to pay rent by the first of the next month.
 Unless you inform us otherwise, Fulbright will continue to pay out the grant on the account number you provide your program manager with immediately after arrival.
 If you change banks, please inform the program manager as soon as possible, so that the next payment can be transferred to your new account.